analysiscenter/batchflow/docs/intro/dataset.rst

 Adding custom data
 ------------------
-To store dataset-specific data which can be later accessed withi pipelines or batches, just pass it as keyword-parameters when instantiating a dataset.
+To store dataset-specific data which can be later accessed within pipelines or batches, just pass it as keyword-parameters when instantiating a dataset.

 .. code-block:: python